-Food giant Tyson to require vaccination for all US workers
+Tyson Foods, Microsoft to require vaccination for US workers

 “Our region’s low vaccination rate is putting us back on the path to overrun hospitals, unnecessary deaths, fewer tourists, and possible furloughs and layoffs,” Hornbuckle wrote.
 “None of us want that.”

-AP Auto Writer Tom Krisher contributed to this story from Detroit.
+AP Auto Writer Tom Krisher in Detroit and AP Technology writer Matt O’Brien in Providence, Rhode Island, contributed to this story,